Video Clip of the Month: Leading Online Communities

 Video Clip of the Month: Christmas Flash Mob

 My December 2010 video clip of the month is a flash mob surprising dinners in a mall food court with a breathtaking rendition of Handel's "Hallelujah Chorus."
 Regardless of your religious preference, you've got to love the great performance and the reaction of the people around them.
-I picked the video because it's a wonderful holiday example of how two relatively small organizations in Welland—a town of about 50,000 in Canada near Niagara Falls—hit a home … [Read more...]
+I picked the video because it's a wonderful holiday example of how two relatively small organizations in Welland—a town of about 50,000 in Canada near Niagara Falls—hit a home run … [Read more...]

 Video Clip of the Month: Crowd Accelerated Innovation

 My October 2009 video clip of the month features TED's Chris Anderson giving a fascinating talk on a new phenomenon he calls "Crowd Accelerated Innovation."
 Web video is driving the global phenomenon, a self-fueling cycle of innovation and learning that he says could be as significant as the invention of the printing press.
-By watching his video, Anderson says, "you're part of the crowd that may be about to launch the biggest learning cycle in human … [Read more...]
+By watching his video, Anderson says, "you're part of the crowd that may be about to launch the biggest learning cycle in human history, a cycle … [Read more...]

 Video Clip of the Month: Conan’s YouTube Choice